 3. “Do You Really Think I’d Make That Up?”

-Anytime a sentence begins with “Do you really think…” this is usually a clear indication of a gaslighting attempt.
+Anytime a sentence begins with “Do you really think…” it’s usually a clear indication of a gaslighting attempt.
 This is also an obvious attempt at making you question yourself, and your feelings about the person as well.

 This type of question is defensive and is often used when an individual is accused of something, typically lying or embellishing.
 Essentially, this falls right in line with making you question your own reality and it’s a direct manipulation of your own understanding of trust.
 In addition, a question such as this can also make you feel guilty about even questioning them in the first place.